quickwit-oss/quickwit/docs/getting-started/quickstart.md

 quickwit new --index-uri file:///your-path-to-your-index/wikipedia --index-config-path ./wikipedia_index_config.json
 ```

-or the following one if you can use `pwd` to create it in your current directory:
+To simplify command line, we now assume that the index is created in the current directory and use `pwd` variable to specify the index uri:

 ```
 quickwit new --index-uri file:///$(pwd)/wikipedia --index-config-path ./wikipedia_index_config.json
 ```

-Check that an empty directory `/your-path-to-your-index/wikipedia` has been created, Quickwit will write index files here and a `quickwit.json` which contains the [index metadata](../overview/architecture.md#index-metadata).
+Check that an empty directory `/$(pwd)/wikipedia` has been created, Quickwit will write index files here and a `quickwit.json` which contains the [index metadata](../overview/architecture.md#index-metadata).
 You're now ready to fill the index.